The 6 best AI for service desk tools in 2026

 - As a more focused specialist, it’s not a household name like the big, legacy help desk platforms.

-Zendesk is a huge name in customer service, and it’s woven AI capabilities right into its platform.
+Zendesk is a global leader in customer service, and it's woven AI capabilities right into its platform.
+As a mature and highly reliable platform, Zendesk offers a robust ecosystem that powers support for thousands of businesses worldwide.
 If your team is already using Zendesk, this can feel like the most straightforward choice.
-It gives you AI bots for 24/7 support, generative AI tools to help agents write replies, and smart triage to route tickets.
+It gives you world-class AI bots for 24/7 support, generative AI tools to help agents write replies, and smart triage to route tickets.

-Why we chose it: As one of the most popular help desks, its built-in AI is a natural starting point for the millions of teams already working within its system.
+Why we chose it: As the industry gold standard for help desks, its built-in AI is a natural starting point for the millions of teams already working within its comprehensive system.

-Pricing: AI features are included in their suite plans, which start at $55/agent/month (billed annually).
-More advanced AI often costs extra as an add-on.
+Pricing: AI features are included in their tiered plans, which start at $55/agent/month (billed annually).
+This structure allows teams to select the plan that best matches their size and goals.

 Pros:

-Everything you need is in one place, from ticketing to AI.
+- Everything you need is in one place, from ticketing to enterprise-grade AI.

 Cons: